epournaras/EPOS-Documentation/docs/source/local-cost-function.rst

 .. _local-cost-function-preference:

-Preference Local Cost Function
+Preference-based Local Cost Function
 ==============================

 Another meaning of the *planScore* field in each of the :ref:`input-plans` is *preference score*.
 Unlike the :ref:`local-cost-function-index` and :ref:`local-cost-function-discomfort` where the lower value of the score is interpreted as better and more comfortable, this function does the opposite: higher value of the score is better, expresses higher comfort and convenience.
 Intuitively, the plan with higher *preference score* should be selected.

-However, as EPOS is minimization algorithm, the *preference score* must be converted to a measure that should be minimized, i.e. discomfort. **The assumption that this implementation of the preference cost function makes is that all preference scores are between 0 and 1!** Then, the *preference score* is converted to discomfort as :math:`1 - planScore`.
+However, as EPOS is a minimization algorithm, the *preference score* must be converted to a measure that should be minimized, i.e. discomfort. **The assumption that this implementation of the preference cost function makes is that all preference scores are between 0 and 1!** Then, the *preference score* is converted to discomfort as :math:`1 - planScore`.

 This function can be set in one of the following ways: